 Why are bundles sold in foot lengths?

-The old fashioned method of grading by hand is still done today.
-Unsorted bundles are placed in a barrel sunk into the floor and rods are then pulled out from the longest at 9ft in foot graduations down to the smallest ones left - the 3ft.
+The old fashioned method of grading by hand is still used today.
+Unsorted bundles are placed in a barrel sunk into the floor and rods are then pulled out from the longest (at around 9ft) in foot graduations down to the smallest (at 3ft).

 Why do you boil willow?

-To produce Buff Willow, green or brown willow needs to be immersed in water and boiled for approximately 8 hours.
-This is to release the tannins, which colour the willow rod a golden brown shade and soften the bark to enable it to be removed or stripped off by machine or by hand through a brake.
+To produce buff, green or brown the willow needs to be immersed in water and boiled for approximately 8 hours.
+This process releases the tannins, which colour the willow rod a golden brown shade and soften the bark to enable it to be removed or stripped.

 Why has my willow got marks on its skin?

 We try as best we can to manage the pests and diseases that some of our varieties of willow are susceptible to without damaging the environment.
 Sometimes we are unable to prevent insect, snail or fungal damage to the rod or leaf of the willow.
-Sometimes a hailstorm or wind at a crucial growing point can also affect the rods growth and appearance.
-We aim to produce the highest quality rod as environmentally friendly as possible.
+Sometimes a hailstorm or strong wind at a crucial growing point can affect the rods growth and appearance.
+We aim to produce the highest quality rod in the most environmentally friendly way possible.

-Will I get all 6 foot long rods in a 6 foot bundle, 5 foot long rods in a 5 foot, etc?
+Will I receive only 6 ft long rods in a 6 ft bundle, 5 ft long rods in a 5 ft bundle?

-No, because there is a foot graduation in the sorting process.
-For example, in a 6 foot bundle you will have rods of varying lengths between 6 foot and 5 foot; so the longest rods will be 6 foot and the shortest in the bundle would be 5 foot and so forth.
-This is the traditional process of grading which we still do by hand today.
+No. This is a natural product which is sorted by hand against a wooden rule marked in feet.
+For example, in a 6 foot bundle you will have rods of varying lengths between 6 foot and 5 foot; so the longest rods will be 6 foot and the shortest in the bundle would be 5 foot.
+This is the traditional process of grading which we still undertake today.
 It is not possible for us to know without counting how many of each length rod you will receive in a bundle.
-We are unable to do this given the volume of materail we grade each day.
+We are unable to do this given the volume of material we grade each day.

-Delivery companies these days charge for sending items through their networks either by item weight and/ or dimension (size).
+Delivery companies charge for sending items through their networks either by item weight and / or dimension (size).

-At each new cutting season, we tie up a number of Traditional bundles of willow of all the varieties we sell,green willow, buff, brown etc. , weigh them and count the number of rods contained within those bundles.
+At each new cutting season, we tie up a number of Traditional bundles of willow of all the varieties we sell; green, buff, brown etc, weigh them and count the number of rods contained within each bundle.
 We then take an average weight and approx. number of rods per bundle for our records and use these as a guideline throughout the year.
-This helps people who do not know how much they are purchasing what they are likely to receive from us.